Summer Reading List 2013

 Some listeners call in to recommend books as well.
 The first is The City & The City, a mystery novel wherein the detective thinks through some philosophical problems.
 The next is I Am an Executioner, a book of short stories.
 The title story deals with an executioner coping with his wife discovering his work.
 The last suggestion is Answers for Aristotle, which applies modern science and psychology to questions raised by ancient Greek philosophy.

-Roving Philosophical Reporter (seek to 2:25): Kaitlin explores the elements of fiction that make stories so real for readers, and what goes on in our brains when we engage with fictions.
+- Roving Philosophical Reporter (seek to 2:25): Caitlin explores the elements of fiction that make stories so real for readers, and what goes on in our brains when we engage with fictions.

-60-Second Philosopher segment (49:57): Ian waxes philosophical on what it means to own a book, and how people read nowadays.
+- 60-Second Philosopher (49:57): Ian Shoales waxes philosophical on what it means to own a book, and how people read nowadays.

 Joshua Landy, Professor of French Literature, Stanford University